dirac-institute/sorcha/docs/inputs.rst

   The orbit file can be either white space separated or comma value separated (CSV).
 For readability we show examples with white space in the online documentation.

 .. tip::
-  Objects in Field does have the capability take a V-band absolute magnitude and other parameters to calculate a V-band apparent magnitude. surveySimPP allows for more complicated modifications to the apparent magnitude such as cometary activity (a simple cometary brightening model is included) or the ability to possibly add light curve effects if a module is developed.
+  Objects in Field does have the capability take a V-band absolute magnitude and other parameters to calculate a V-band apparent magnitude.
+Sorcha allows for more complicated modifications to the apparent magnitude such as cometary activity (a simple cometary brightening model is included) or the ability to possibly add light curve effects if a module is developed.
 Therefore, we recommend not including any V-band H value in the orbits input file.
-Instead, we recommend providing the H  of the synthetic planetesimals in the physical paramters file used by surveySimPP (see the next section).
+Instead, we recommend providing the H  of the synthetic planetesimals in the physical paramters file used by Sorcha (see the next section).

 Physical Parameters File
 -------------------------------------------
 .. note::
-  The physical parameters file is used by **surveySimPP**.
+  The physical parameters file is used by **Sorcha**.

 The input file for the physical parameters includes information about the objects optical colors, phase curve parameters, and absolute magnitude.
 The file can be **white space separated**  or **comma value separated (CSV)** format.